 Abstract

 The diurnal cycle of tropical convection and tropical cyclones (TCs) has been previously described in both observational and satellite based studies.
 This work expands on these earlier works and attempts to look for signs of the TC diurnal cycle (TCDC) in a hurricane nature run simulation, characterize these signals in time and space, and identify possible mechanisms associated with the evolution of this phenomenon.
-Based on previous studies that identified optimal conditions for the TCDC, a select period of the hurricane nature run was examined when the simulated storm was intense, in a low shear environment, and sufficiently far from land.
-When analyses were constrained by these conditions, marked radially propagating diurnal signals in radiation, thermodynamics, winds, and precipitation become evident in the model.
-OLR in the simulated storm environment exhibited distinct diurnal patterns that closely matched the timing and propagation speed of previously documented TC diurnal pulses.
-Shortwave and longwave radiation tendencies, temperature, and moisture also exhibited strong diurnal signals that were evident from the TC upper-level outflow layer to near surface and were linked to dramatic fluctuations in static stability parameters, including the level of neutral buoyancy and convective available potential energy.
-Radial, tangential, and vertical winds were all associated with diurnal fluctuations that were evident from the TC outflow layer down to the surface and suggested that there are favored times of day for enhanced (or reduced) upper-level outflow, low-level inflow, and vertical motions in the storm environment that may have implications for TC intensity.
-Precipitation also had strong diurnal tendencies in the simulated TC environment and may have important repercussions for quantitative precipitation forecasting and TC structure.
+Based on previous studies that identified optimal conditions for the TCDC, a select period of the hurricane nature run is examined when the simulated storm was intense, in a low shear environment, and sufficiently far from land.
+When analyses are constrained by these conditions, marked radially propagating diurnal signals in radiation, thermodynamics, winds, and precipitation become evident in the model.
+OLR in the simulated storm environment exhibits distinct diurnal patterns that closely match the timing and propagation speed of previously documented TC diurnal pulses.
+Shortwave and longwave radiation tendencies, temperature, and moisture also exhibit strong diurnal signals that are evident from the TC upper-level outflow layer to near surface and are linked to dramatic fluctuations in static stability parameters, including the level of neutral buoyancy and convective available potential energy.
+Radial, tangential, and vertical winds are all associated with diurnal fluctuations that are evident from the TC outflow layer down to the surface and suggested that there are favored times of day for enhanced (or reduced) upper-level outflow, low-level inflow, and vertical motions in the storm environment that may have implications for TC structure and intensity.
+Precipitation also has strong diurnal tendencies in the simulated TC environment and may have important repercussions for quantitative precipitation forecasting.
 The results of this work confirm previous studies that examined the TCDC using satellite data and has implications for numerical modeling of TCs and furthering our understanding of how the TCDC (and associated diurnal pulses) form, evolve, and possibly impact TC structure and intensity.

 Introduction